Deciding on Chinese studies at Reed

 Thus the study of China at Reed is discipline-focused, but Reed students have ample opportunity to explore China in other ways outside their own areas of specialization.

-Reed also offers other resources such as a residential Chinese language house (soon moving to a new home on Woodstock Boulevard) with film nights and language tables in the commons, a well-stocked library and valuable technological resources, some of which are exclusive to the college such as a digital version of China's most famous hand scroll, the Qingming shanghe tu 清明上河圖 ("The Qingming festival along the river") that was acquired directly from the National Palace Museum in Beijing.
+Reed also offers other resources such as a residential Chinese language house with film nights and language tables in the commons, a well-stocked library and valuable technological resources, some of which are exclusive to the college such as a digital version of China's most famous hand scroll, the Qingming shanghe tu 清明上河圖 ("The Qingming festival along the river") that was acquired directly from the National Palace Museum in Beijing.
 Beyond the campus, Portland itself offers additional resources, ranging from the largest Suzhou-style garden outside of China to one of the largest Han Dynasty artifact collections in the country.
 And beyond Portland, Reed is affiliated with study abroad programs at various universities in China; offers fieldtrip destinations ranging from downtown Portland to Seattle and even to Shanghai; and provides opportunities to pursue independent summer research on Chinese topics anywhere in the world.
 Between its human resources and instructional tools, Reed thus offers its Sinologists an extensive array of opportunities to engage China.

 How does one study China at Reed?

 A student must first choose which of the six disciplines is best suited to his or her needs and then contact that department's faculty member who specializes in China (you can find the Chinese studies faculty list on the Chinese studies home page).
 Each student fulfills the various college, divisional and departmental requirements affiliated with that particular department.